aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/converting-project-data/convert-project-data-to-excel-in-cpp/_index.md

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-ConvertingProjectData-SaveProjectAsXLSX-SaveProjectAsXLSX.cpp" >}}
 ### **Using XlsxOptions**
-With XlsOptions, you can modify how the project is exported.
+With XlsxOptions, you can modify how the project is exported.

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-ConvertingProjectData-UsingXlsxOptions-UsingXlsxOptions.cpp" >}}
 ## **Save Project Data to Spreadsheet2003 XML**